FAQ on the redesign of euro banknotes

 Q2 Why do we need a new design for the banknotes?

-Euro banknotes are a tangible, visible symbol of European unity and it is our responsibility to keep them up to date.
-As part of a regular development process, 20 years after the introduction of the first euro banknotes, it is time to review their design.
-In line with the Eurosystem cash strategy we aim to develop attractive euro banknotes that European citizens can identify with.
+Euro banknotes are a visible and tangible symbol of European integration and it is our responsibility to keep them up to date.
+More than 20 years since the introduction of the first euro banknotes, we are now reviewing their design as part of a regular development process.
+In line with the Eurosystem cash strategy, we aim to develop attractive euro banknotes that European citizens can identify with.

 Q3 Why now?
 Is this the right time to develop a new banknote series?

-It takes several years to develop new banknotes, produce them and get them into circulation throughout the euro area.
-New banknotes are usually put into circulation every ten to fifteen years to improve security and resilience and stay ahead of counterfeiters.
-It is important to start the development process early enough to be prepared once a decision is made to launch a new series.
+It takes several years to develop, produce and put new banknotes into circulation throughout the euro area.
+New banknotes are usually put into circulation every ten to fifteen years to enhance security and resilience and stay ahead of counterfeiters.
+It is important to start the process early enough to be ready once a decision is made to launch a new series.

 Q4 How does the redesign process for the new banknotes work?